 It represents a traditional subfield of the discipline of geography.
 However, in recent decades, many economists have also approached the field in ways more typical of the discipline of economics.
 Economic geography has taken a variety of approaches to many different subject matters, including but not limited to the location of industries, economies of agglomeration (also known as "linkages"), transportation, international trade, economic development, real estate, gentrification, ethnic economies, gendered economies, core-periphery theory, the economics of urban form, the relationship between the environment and the economy (tying into a long history of geographers studying culture-environment interaction), and globalization.
 Theoretical background and influences

 How Geography Influences Economics Part 1: Geography Rules.
 How Geography Influences an Area's Economy Part 1: Geography Rules To a great extent, the geography of a settlement determines what kind of industry grows in that settlement.

 Simply put, if you live on a river or the shore of an ocean, you're probably going to own a fish market or a trading company or something that uses the natural resource right under your nose.
 If you live next to an area that has a lot of coal deposits, you're probably going to work in a coal mine or in an industry that supports coal mining.
-History is full of examples of this: The Egyptians used the Nile River to ship their goods to other civilizations and, in turn, to receive goods from those other civilizations.
-Why is this important?
-Why does a large part of the oil shipments come from the Middle East?
-Next page > Agriculture and Trade > Page 1, 2 Graphics courtesy of ArtToday.
 The best online e-learning and e-teaching tools & resources - WizIQ.
 How is economy affected by geography.